-The gorgeous Monterey Bay, refreshing redwood forests, miles of hiking trails, and many of your favorite eateries and shops are waiting to say, “Welcome to Santa Cruz!”
-With that, like so many places, there have been some changes, added restrictions, and guidelines that travelers must be aware of.
+The gorgeous Monterey Bay, refreshing redwood forests, miles of hiking trails, and many of your favorite eateries and shops are waiting to say, “Welcome!”
+With that, like so many places, there have been some changes, added restrictions, and guidelines that everyone must be aware of.
 Read What You Need to Know to Visit Santa Cruz for a safety guidelines and restrictions including face masks, physical distancing, and best practices.
 And to protect yourself and others, please take the Safety Pledge before you get out in Santa Cruz County.

 #1: THE BEACH

 With 29 miles of coastline, folks can find a spot to enjoy the Monterey Bay responsibly and safely.
 Please remember to keep social distance, wear a mask in public areas and when physical distancing cannot be kept, pack your trash, and be respectful of others enjoying the beauty of Santa Cruz County.
 Safety must remain the top priority for the Santa Cruz County community and its visitors.
 Please pass on a beach day if the beach looks too crowded to keep physical distancing.
 Stay safe and please enjoy the beauty of the Santa Cruz County coast responsibly.

 #2: REDWOOD RESTORE

 Explore miles upon miles of redwood forests at Nisene Marks, Henry Cowell, and Wilder Ranch.
 Masks must be worn while paying the $10 parking fee, in public areas, and when social distancing cannot be kept on the trail.
 Click here to learn more about California State Parks and COVID.
 Please note that due to the 2020 CZU August Lightning Complex Fires, Big Basin Redwoods State Park and Rancho Del Oso are currently closed due to fire damages.